West Texas Rednecks

 The West Texas Rednecks were a short-lived professional wrestling stable and country music band in World Championship Wrestling (WCW) in 1999 and All Japan Pro Wrestling (AJPW) in the early 2000s.
 They are famous for the recording of two songs, "Rap is Crap (I Hate Rap)" and "Good Ol' Boys".

 History

 The West Texas Rednecks formed in June 1999 in WCW.
-The group developed from four wrestlers who fit the mold of a southern gimmick and had teamed with one another in the recent months.
+The group developed from four wrestlers who fit the mold of a southern gimmick and had teamed with one another in recent months.
 They were to be a heel group to feud with The No Limit Soldiers led by Master P. Although the Soldiers were packaged as a face stable, they failed to connect with the audience due to actions perceived as that of heels.
 In Master P's first and only appearance on WCW Television, (against the suggestion of the bookers and other wrestlers) he bullied Curt Hennig by rejecting a present he gave to Silkk the Shocker (a custom made cowboy hat) and then assaulting him with a birthday cake.